noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

   - cicd with aws services: codecommit > codepipeline > codebuild > ECR, lambda > k8s
   - cicd with opensource: the world is yours
 - monitoring: a combination of cloudwatch + opensource tools
+- add-ons maintainence depends on how they were implemented

 ## integrations